tanchi05/Cybersecurity-journey/linux-basics/commands.md

 - Correct way `variable="value"`

 - Wrong way  `variable = "value"`
+### Operators
+`&` allows you to run commands in the background of your terminal

+`&&` allows you to combine multiple commands in one line of your terminal

+`>` redirects output elsewhere, eg into a file

+`>>` redirects output but appends instead of replacing content in the target file

 Environment variables are available to all programs that run in your shell `env` command to view all environment variables